ryba-io/ryba-repos/README.md

 ## Installation

-This chapter assumes that you have already installed docker and coffee-script
+This chapter assumes that you have already installed Docker and Node.js.

 ```bash
 git clone https://github.com/ryba-io/ryba-repos